When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Problem Formulation

 \subsection{System Dynamics and Control Objective}

 \emph{Dynamical system.} We consider a family of differentiable control systems indexed by task parameter $\xi \in \mathbb{R}^n$:

 where $x(t)$ is the system state, $u(t; \theta)$ is the control signal parameterized by $\theta$, and $f_\xi$ is a task-dependent dynamical linear operator.
 Each task $\xi$ specifies an environment instance drawn from distribution $\mathcal{P}(\xi)$.
-For example, device-specific relaxation time $T_1$, device coupling $J$, or noise power spectral density $S(\omega)$.
+For example, device-specific relaxation time $T_1$ or device coupling $J$.

 For classical control, $f_\xi$ is an ordinary differential equation; for open quantum systems, $x = \rho$ is the density matrix and $f_\xi$ corresponds to the Lindblad superoperator $\mathcal{L}_\xi$~\citep{Manzano2020} governing dissipative evolution, with $u(t; \theta)$ specifying laser or microwave pulse waveforms.